jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (2) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 523 Board or sponsor must reimburse the Crown for expenditure relating to international students
-(1) The Minister must, by notice, set fees to be paid by the following:
+(1) The Minister may, by notice, set fees to be paid by the following:
   (a) boards in respect of international students enrolled at State schools:
   (b) sponsors in respect of international students enrolled at charter schools.
 (2) Fees may be set for 1 or more of the following: